bGuzzo/Fin-FFB/README.md

 *   **Parallel Computation**: Attention and FFN blocks are computed concurrently on the same normalized input and then summed, following the PaLM/GPT-J approach.
 This maximizes hardware utilization.
 *   **Full Attention Residuals (AttnRes)**: Instead of standard additive residuals ($h_l = h_{l-1} + f_{l-1}$), we use a depth-wise selective aggregation mechanism.
 A learned pseudo-query vector decides how much information to "pull" from every preceding layer (including the initial embedding).
+*   **Amygdala Salience Filtering (Layer 0)**: A biological-inspired pre-processing layer that acts as a high-pass filter.
+It uses sharp, low-temperature latent attention to identify and highlight the most salient tokens (e.g., critical financial terms, "shocks") before the deeper transformer layers process the sequence.
 *   **Gated Attention**: Implements a sigmoid gating mechanism on the attention output to improve non-linearity and filter noise.
 *   **Bidirectional ALiBi**: Uses Attention with Linear Biases (ALiBi) instead of positional embeddings, allowing for sequence length extrapolation and better handling of long financial documents.
 *   **Modern Primitives**: Uses **RMSNorm** for stability and **SwiGLU** activations in the FFN for better gradient flow.